 - Asset equity

-The OIC program is not the right solution for every business.
+The Offer in Compromise program is not the right solution for every business.
 The IRS typically turns down an offer if your business could pay the full amount through an installment agreement.
 But it generally approves it when the amount you offer is the most it can expect to collect in a reasonable amount of time.

-Before the IRS will consider your OIC, your business must be current with all filing and payment requirements.
-A TaxLane specialist can assist you in an offer in compromise pre-qualifier that will indicate whether you’re able to submit an OIC.
+Before the IRS will consider your Offer in Compromise, your business must be current with all filing and payment requirements.
+A TaxLane specialist can assist you in an offer in compromise pre-qualifier that will indicate whether you’re able to submit an Offer in Compromise.

-Your OIC application must also include an initial offer payment.
+Your Offer in Compromise application must also include an initial offer payment.
 The amount of the initial and subsequent payments depends on the total amount of your OIC and which payment option you choose, a lump sum cash or periodic payment.

 With lump sum cash offers you’re required to pay an initial amount of 20% of the total offer with the remaining balance paid in five or fewer payments within five or fewer months of the date your offers accepted.